Sections of this article

 The Dutch painter Jacob van Ruisdael, active in the 17th century, captured the pastoral beauty of landscapes with meticulous detail, influencing generations of landscape artists with his nuanced compositions (below).

 In the 19th century, the prolific John Constable depicted the English countryside with a keen eye for detail and a deep connection to the rural landscape.
-His masterpiece, “The Hay Wain,” exemplifies his ability to infuse scenes with a sense of tranquility and natural beauty.
+His masterpiece, “The Hay Wain,” exemplifies his ability to infuse scenes with a sense of tranquillity and natural beauty.
 Another great example is his “Stratford Mill” (above).

 Other examples of fractals in art include da Vinci’s Turbulence (1500), Hokusai’s Great Wave (1830, above), and M.C.
 Escher’s Circle Series from the1950s.
 One of the best known examples of fractal expressionism is found in Jackson Pollock’s dripped patterns (below).
 It is also interesting to note that fake Pollock paintings can be distinguished from genuine ones by the different properties of the fractals they use.